necozita/databasion/README.md

 |:------------|:--------|:--------|:--------|:-------|:---------|:----|:-------
 | superheroes | db1     | dbuser  | dbuser  | mysql  | 127.0.0.1|     |

-The options column currently support's __force__, which tells the database to drop and recreate the database.
+The options column currently support's __force__, which tells the database to drop and recreate the table.

 Next we define the actual table spreadsheets.